Skip Navigation

 Optional Fees: $85 Art Activity Fee

 AP Studio Art: This is the most advanced course offered at Westside requiring at least two years of high school art or teacher consent.
 This course focuses on preparing and guiding students as they produce between 10-15 artworks that satisfy the requirements of the Selected Works & Sustained Investigation sections of the AP Portfolio.
 AP is not based on a written exam; instead, students submit portfolios for evaluation by the AP College Board in May.
-Students will concentrate on either two-dimensional OR three-dimensional design and be challenged to expand their skills with use of new media, combining media, and problem solving approaches to design.
+Students will concentrate on either two-dimensional OR three-dimensional design and be challenged to expand their skills with use of new media, combining media, and problem-solving approaches to design.
 Students should expect to work outside of class time regularly in order to meet deadlines.

 Repeating the AP Studio Art class the following year is allowed; a second portfolio would be created and submitted (Available AP Portfolios: 2D Art & Design, Drawing, and 3D Art & Design).